ningbioinfo/FeatureCount2GCT/README.md

                         contains all the samples instead of having one txt file for each sample, specify this option to 0 to turn it off
+  -norm NORM            By default this script will use the e-value
+                        calculation from limma-voom, if you want to use CPM calculation from edgeR, specify "edger".
+  -prior PRIOR          If you spcify to use the edger normalisation, please
+                        specify this option, by default the prior.count set to 0.5, but a large prior.count may be valuable to damp down the variability of small count cpm values.

 Your ideas are intriguing to me, and I wish to subscribe to your newsletter.
 ```